NASCAR Cup Series: Monster Energy

 The title sponsorship with Sprint ended after the 2016 season.
 On December 1, 2016, NASCAR announced it had reached an agreement with Monster Energy to become the new sponsor of NASCAR's premier series.
 On December 19, 2016, NASCAR announced the new name for the series, Monster Energy NASCAR Cup Series as well as the new series logo and new NASCAR logo.
 On April 11, 2018, Monster Energy announced an extension of their sponsorship of the series through the end of the 2019 season.

 In 2017, stage racing was introduced.
 Races were broken up into three stages, four in the case of the NASCAR Cup Series' longest race, the Coca-Cola 600.
 A stage consists of normal green flag racing followed by a stoppage on a designated lap signified by the waving of a green and white checkered flag, then a yellow flag.
 The top-10 finishers in each of the first two stages are awarded bonus championship points, 10 points to the winner, 9 points for the 2nd place car, down to 1 point for the 10th place car.
 The points earned are added to a driver/owner's regular season points total, while the winner of the stage receives an additional point that is added to their point total, after the reset, if they get into the NASCAR playoffs.
-The stage lengths vary by track, but the first two stages usually combine to equal about half of the race.
+Stage lengths vary by track, but the first two stages usually combine to equal about half of the race.
 The final stage (which still pays out championship points to all drivers) usually equals the other half.
-Also, a regular season points championship is awarded to the driver who scored the most points in the first 26 races (regular season).
+The regular season points championship is awarded to the driver who scored the most points in the first 26 races (regular season).
 This championship does not award any bonus points to the winning driver.
 Otherwise, the points system and playoff format remained the same.

 The MENCS trophy was in the form of a chalice that stood at three feet tall and weighed 68 lbs.
 Made of machined aluminum and taking over 300 hours of craftsmanship, the trophy's exterior was decorated with the outlines of all 23 NASCAR Cup Series tracks.
 The cup portion was said to hold approximately 600 ounces of liquids, or 37 cans of Monster Energy.

 NASCAR Cup Series

 Beginning with the 2020 season NASCAR's top level of competition became known as the NASCAR Cup Series.
 As part of a tiered sponsorship model, Busch Beer, Coca-Cola, GEICO, and Xfinity became the Premier Partners of the series, with Coca-Cola also assuming naming rights of the regular season trophy.
-In 2024, GEICO left as a premier partner, leaving NASCAR with 3 premier partners in 2025, Freeway Insurance joined as a premier partner in 2026.
+In 2024, GEICO left as a premier partner, leaving NASCAR with 3 premier partners in 2025.
+Freeway Insurance joined as a premier partner in 2026.

 The MENCS trophy design was retained under the new series name, though it was renamed the Bill France Cup.